State reaches resolution with union to end prison strikes

 AP Photo Correctional officers and their supporters demonstrate in sight of Coxsackie Correctional Facility in the Hudson Valley., Monday, Feb.
 24, 2025, in Coxsackie, N.Y.

-A resolution that includes a suspension of the HALT Act has been announced by the New York State Corrections Officers and Police Benevolent Association regarding the 11-day strike at more than 30 prisons by officers.
+A resolution that includes a temporary suspension of the HALT Act has been announced by the New York State Corrections Officers and Police Benevolent Association regarding the 11-day strike at more than 30 prisons by officers.

 James Miller, spokesman for NYSCOPBA said in a statement Friday morning that after three days of mediation, NYSCOPBA and New York state reached an agreement and Consent Award, which contents were presented to the members who were continuing to refuse to work.